tasmota/docs/docs/AWS-IoT.md

 !!! tip "New simplified and automated configuration"
     We now provide easy to use AWS CloudFormation templates to generate the private key and sign the certificate.
 The manual method is now in Appendix

-!!! failure "This feature is not included in precompiled binaries"
+!!! failure "This feature is not included in precompiled binaries, except tasmota-zbbridge"
     To use it you must [compile your build](Compile-your-build).

 Add the following to `user_config_override.h`: